base-link/base/book/semantics.md

-# Semantics of Star
+# Semantics of NoteTree

-On this page we will outline the basic conceptual model for how we think of the various things in the Star programming framework.
+On this page we will outline the basic conceptual model for how we think of the various things in the NoteTree programming framework.
 Then the semantic subpages dig into the specific _terms_ which you can use to model code like you would in other programming languages.